 Postsecondary goals include items such as exploring admission requirements, completing necessary applications, and exploring financial planning.
 For a student, this might look like creating a list of desired paths that will lead to their career goal (ex. a student who has indicated that they want to enlist in the Air Force should make a plan for if they want to enlist straight out of high school, attend a university with an Air Force ROTC program, or if they want to apply to the Air Force Academy), filing their FAFSA, or speaking with universities that offer programs that they have an interest.

 Extracurricular goals include items such as documenting participation in clubs, organizations, athletics, fine arts, community service, recreational activities, work related activities, leadership opportunities, and other activities.
-For the student, this might look like adding their extracurricular activities into the profile section of My Future AZ to use the resume building tool.

 What happens if a student transfers schools?